How much energy do you use to heat your home, and what’s the cost?

 - Does your house have multiple thermostats?
 If the answer’s yes, you’re less likely to need radiator valves.
 This is because each thermostat should allow you to adjust the temperature in different parts of your home.

-- But if you just have one thermostat for your entire home, we’d definitely advise you to make use of radiator valves.
-You can set the thermostat to around 20 or 21°, then adjust the radiators in particular rooms, to suit your needs.
+- But if you just have one thermostat for your entire home, radiator valves might be a good choice.
+You can set the thermostat to your ideal temperature°, then adjust the radiators in particular rooms, to suit your needs.

 - Heat is always being lost when the heating is on – even in really well-insulated homes.

 - The colder it is outside, the more heat you’ll lose.
-In winter, of course, it’s much colder outside than it is in – so you’ll lose a lot of heat whenever you have the heating on.
+In winter, it’s much colder outside than it is inside – this means your home will lose a lot of heat whenever you have the heating on.

 - The longer you have the heating on, the more heat you’ll lose.
 That’s because your heating will be powering up at regular intervals, to keep catching up with the warmth that’s escaped.

-Our recommendation is to keep them closed.
+It’s best to keep them closed, trapping the heat in each room.
 Most heating systems work by creating a "convection current" in a room.
 This describes the way that hot air rises, moves round the room, sinks down, and travels back to the heater, to be warmed up once more.

-By keeping the door closed, you can ensure this cycle isn’t disturbed, so the room stays nice and cosy!
+By keeping the door closed, you can ensure this cycle isn’t disturbed, so the room stays as warm as possible.

-The answer to this question depends on your lifestyle – which will guide how much hot water you use, and when you need it4.
+The answer to this question depends on much hot water you use, and when you need it4.
 Standard boilers heat water, and keep it in a tank until it’s needed – while combi boilers heat up water instantly.

 - For small households that don’t use a lot of water – a combi boiler is likely the best choice, as it means hot water won’t be left to go cold, as is often the case with a standard boiler.

 - For large households that use a lot of water – a regular boiler could be the better option, as combi boilers tend to be less efficient at heating water.
-Here, we recommend making sure that your tank is well-insulated, so it’s as energy-efficient as possible.
+Here, it’s helpful to make sure your tank is well-insulated, so it’s as energy-efficient as possible.